tudelft3d/website/projects/geobim-benchmark/task3.md

 ## What data must be used

-For performing this task, the following (open) data will be used, in this order:
+For performing this task, the following (open) data must be used, in this order:

 * [Rotterdam LoD 1 and 2 CityGML model](https://3d.bk.tudelft.nl/projects/geobim-benchmark/rotterdamlod12.html)
 * [Buildings in LoD 3 CityGML model](https://3d.bk.tudelft.nl/projects/geobim-benchmark/buildingslod3.html)